 Conclusion

-In conclusion, fatty liver disease, including both hepatic steatosis and NASH disease, can lead to serious liver damage if not addressed.
+Fatty liver disease, including both hepatic steatosis and NASH disease, can lead to serious liver damage if not addressed.
 Understanding its causes, risk factors, and symptoms is key to prevention and management.
 While there’s no cure for fatty liver disease, lifestyle changes like diet and exercise, along with proper management of underlying conditions, can significantly improve outcomes.
 Early detection and regular monitoring are essential to avoid complications such as liver cirrhosis and liver failure.